Damzini/CSU-Online/README.md

 # CSU Online
-CSU Online is a repository for all web applications of Christ Symbolic Union Int'l, the fastest growing youth ministry in Africa.
+CSU Online is a repository for all web applications of Christ Symbolic Union Int'l, the fastest growing youth ministry in the world.